nathanroses/mocha/README.md

 - 🧠 LangChain for Infinite AI Memory
 - 🌲 Pinecone as our Vector Storage
 - 📊 Prisma as our ORM
-- 🔤 100% written in TypeScript
-- 🎁 ...much more

-## Getting started